publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptA/ch23/m__us_usc_t5_s2302.md

                 (vii) a reemployment;

-                (viii) a performance evaluation under chapter 43 of this title;
+                (viii) a performance evaluation under chapter 43 of this title or under title 38;

                 (ix) a decision concerning pay, benefits, or awards, or concerning education or training if the education or training may reasonably be expected to lead to an appointment, promotion, performance evaluation, or other action described in this subparagraph;